AustinMichaelColeman/melo-gen-ai/README.md

 YouTube Music™ is a trademark of Google Inc. Use of this trademark is subject to [Google Permissions](https://about.google/brand-resource-center/).

 ChatGPT is a trademark of OpenAI.
 Use of this trademark is subject to [OpenAI Brand guidelines](https://openai.com/brand).

+This is an independent personal project available for free use.
+Aside from being available as a plugin for ChatGPT, it is not officially supported by nor associated with OpenAI, ChatGPT, Google, nor YouTube Music™.